JavierGonzalez/BMP/README.md

 [BMP](https://bmp.virtualpol.com) is a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) web system, completely on-chain, verifiable and replicable.

 BMP is connected to a Bitcoin Cash client by RPC to read blocks and transactions.

-On-chain data is transformed with PHP in 3 SQL tables: **[blocks](https://bmp.virtualpol.com/info/blocks)**, **[miners](https://bmp.virtualpol.com/info/miners)** and **[actions](https://bmp.virtualpol.com/info/actions)**.
+On-chain data is transformed with PHP in 3 SQL tables: **[Blocks](https://bmp.virtualpol.com/info/blocks)**, **[Miners](https://bmp.virtualpol.com/info/miners)** and **[Actions](https://bmp.virtualpol.com/info/actions)**.

-Actions are composed in JavaScript and broadcast with [Trezor Connect](https://github.com/trezor/connect/blob/develop/docs/methods/composeTransaction.md) (soon more hardware wallets).
+Actions are composed in JavaScript and broadcast with [Trezor Connect](https://github.com/trezor/connect/blob/develop/docs/methods/composeTransaction.md) (more hardware wallets in future).
+Actions without hashpower are ignored.

 BMP does not store any private key.
 The entire BMP database is public information.

-Actions without hashpower are ignored.
+BMP can work isolated in local network without internet.

 More in **[BMP Protocol](https://bmp.virtualpol.com/protocol)** and BMP paper in [Chinese](https://virtualpol.com/BMP_CN.pdf), [English](https://virtualpol.com/BMP_EN.pdf) and [Spanish](https://virtualpol.com/BMP_ES.pdf).